 To use the scripting environment, you must first set up a Jupyter Kernel Gateway and create a connection to the gateway.
 Once the gateway connection is created, use the following steps to open the scripting environment and start writing scripts:

 - Open a workbook.
-Select data you want to add to your workbook, if necessary.
+Add data to your workbook, if necessary.

 You can also load data from within the scripting environment.